-Small design that doesn't take up 2 outlets and energy-monitoring capability that helps save electricity.
+Small design that doesn't require 2 outlets.
+Energy-monitoring capability that helps save electricity.
 Alexa and Google Assistant compatible.
 No hub needed and app is free.
-2-pack.
+Two-pack.

 Difficult to set up and sync to Alexa.
 Tends to drop connection.
 Subpar customer service.

-Features a streamlined design that doesn't take up 2 outlets.
+Features a streamlined design that doesn't need 2 outlets.
 Doesn't require a hub.
 Voice-control compatible with Alexa.
 Free app is easy to set up and customer support is attentive.

-Higher price – only get one for the price.
+Higher price — only get 1 for the price.
 Issues with the app crashing have been reported.
-Not as energy efficient as some competitors.
+Not as energy-efficient as some competitors.

 In order to be smart, the plug needs to connect to the internet via a WiFi network for remote control.
 How "smart" a plug is ultimately depends on its features.
 Common capabilities include energy monitoring, away modes, and automated scheduling.